Icosidodecahedron

-In geometry, an icosidodecahedron is a polyhedron with twenty (icosi) triangular faces and twelve (dodeca) pentagonal faces.
+In geometry, an icosidodecahedron or pentagonal gyrobirotunda is a polyhedron with twenty (icosi-) triangular faces and twelve (dodeca-) pentagonal faces.
 An icosidodecahedron has 30 identical vertices, with two triangles and two pentagons meeting at each, and 60 identical edges, each separating a triangle from a pentagon.
-As such it is one of the Archimedean solids and more particularly, a quasiregular polyhedron.
+As such, it is one of the Archimedean solids and more particularly, a quasiregular polyhedron.

-Geometry
+Construction

+One way to construct the icosidodecahedron is to start with two pentagonal rotunda by attaching them to their bases.
+These rotundas cover their decagonal base so that the resulting polyhedron has 32 faces, 30 vertices, and 60 edges.
+This construction is similar to one of the Johnson solids, the pentagonal orthobirotunda.
+The difference is that the icosidodecahedron is constructed by twisting its rotundas by 36°, a process known as gyration, resulting in the pentagonal face connecting to the triangular one.
+The icosidodecahedron has an alternative name, pentagonal gyrobirotunda.

+There is another way to construct it, and that is rectification of an icosahedron or a dodecahedron.